graphql-java/graphql-java-page/content/blog/api-changes.md

 ## 7. The type of a field is changed

+### 7A: A composite type is changed to an atomic type (and vice versa)

+Every request querying this field becomes invalid because composite types require sub selection and atomic types don't allow them.

+### 7B: One or more non-nullable wrapping types are removed

+This doens't change the shape of the type but weakens the guarantees by the type system which elements can be null.

+For example: `String!` changed to `String` or `[[[String!]!]!` changed to `[String]!]`

+### 7C: One or more List wrapping types are added or removed.

+### 7D: A Union type is changed to an Object or Interface

+### 7E: An Object type is changed to an Interface

+### 7F: An Interface type is changed to an Object

 ## 8. An Interface is removed from an Object or Interface